bookofproofs/bookofproofs.github.io/_sources/history/19th-century/white.md

 6. Proved a theorem about the derivation of closed forms for a variety of equations, now known as White's Theorem.
 7. Generated a method of estimating the number of prime numbers less than any given number, earning him recognition.

-Born 20 May1861, Cazenovia, New York, USA.
-Died 20 May1943, Poughkeepsie, New York, USA.
+Born 20 May 1861, Cazenovia, New York, USA.
+Died 20 May 1943, Poughkeepsie, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/White/)